Julianne Regan: Personal life

-Regan graduated in 2014 from Bath Spa University in Bath, Somerset, with a master's degree in Songwriting.
-From September 2015 to December 2022, she was a lecturer on the BA Commercial Music programme and MA Songwriting at the university's College of Liberal Arts.
+Regan graduated in 2014 from Bath Spa University in Bath, Somerset, with a master's degree in songwriting.
+From September 2015 to December 2022, she was a lecturer on the BA degree Commercial Music programme, and MA degree Songwriting at the university's College of Liberal Arts.

 In a March 2008 BBC News Magazine article regarding gender stereotypes too often influencing which musical instrument schoolchildren learn, the electric guitar is still seen as a male's instrument, despite great female exponents in recent years, according to Regan.
 Based on her own experiences, she said: "There was no opportunity to learn anything other than traditional orchestral instruments at school and so I muddled along on my own and felt quite isolated as I went to an all-girl school and none of my peers seemed to have any interest in electric guitar.
 It seemed like a freakish thing for me to be interested in.
 I was quite popular at school and had a load of friends, but this was just seen as 'one of my little quirks'."

 Writing

 In 2020, Regan had the chapter "Three Pronged Attack: The pincer movement of gender allies, tempered radicals and pioneers", published in the Routledge title Gender in Music Production.
-In 2023 she had a chapter published by Equinox in the book Venue Stories: From Back Room to Rave Room, from the Toilet Circuit to the Town Hall.
+In 2023, she had a chapter published by Equinox in the book Venue Stories: From Back Room to Rave Room, from the Toilet Circuit to the Town Hall.
+Then in 2023, she had a chapter published in The Routledge Companion to Folk Horror.
 Regan's official website states that she is "currently writing a book".

 Regan is also a contributor to Louder Than War where she has an author profile.